microsoftgraph/microsoft-graph-docs-contrib/concepts/traverse-the-graph.md

 ---
-title: "Traverse Microsoft Graph"
+title: "Access data and methods by navigating Microsoft Graph"
 description: "In addition to using the Microsoft Graph API to read and write data, you can use a number of request patterns to traverse through the resources in Microsoft Graph.
 The metadata document also helps you to understand the data model of the resources and relationships in Microsoft Graph."
 localization_priority: Priority
 ---

-# Traverse Microsoft Graph
+# Access data and methods by navigating Microsoft Graph

 In addition to using the Microsoft Graph API to read and write data, you can use a number of request patterns to traverse through the resources in Microsoft Graph.
 The metadata document also helps you to understand the data model of the resources and relationships in Microsoft Graph.